team-telnyx/telnyx-webrtc-android/README.md

  ## Adding push notifications
 The Telnyx Android Client WebRTC SDK makes use of Firebase Cloud Messaging in order to deliver push notifications.
-If you would like to receive notifications when receiving calls on your Android mobile device you will have to enable Firebase Cloud Messaging within your application.
+If you want to receive notifications for incoming calls on your Android mobile device you have to enable Firebase Cloud Messaging within your application.

 In order to do this you need to: